 Delivery available to some areas, using our specialist bird courier –

 The Cotswold Legbar is only available through this website.

-Beware of inferior copies from unscrupulous traders (birds or hatching eggs)!
+Beware of inferior copies from unscrupulous traders (birds or hatching eggs) of inferior quality !

-We are taking bookings now –reserve your Cotswold Legbars
+We are taking orders spring 2023 –reserve your Cotswold Legbars